 - UK shore caught record: 12lb 3oz.
 UK minimum size: 11ins/28cm.

 The biggest of the gurnard species, the tub gurnard can grow to around twelve pounds at its maximum size.
 However, the vast majority are much smaller than this, with a fish of two or three pounds being a good shore catch.
 They are also the most colourful of the species.
 Sometimes they are (as the alternative name suggests) a yellowy colour but can also be pink, orange and even bright red (confusing people into thinking they have caught a red gurnard).
 Underside is white or cream.
-This species has the biggest pectoral fin ‘wings’ and they are streaked with blue, and it is the presence of this colour on the pectoral fins which is the easiest way of identifying this species.
+This species has the biggest pectoral fin ‘wings’ and they are streaked with blue with a blue fringe, and it is the presence of this colour on the pectoral fins which is the easiest way of identifying this species.

 - Scientific name: Aspitrigla cuculus.